Parvovirus B19 Infection

 - Human parvovirus B19 is the cause of erythema infectiosum (fifth disease, morbus quintus).

 - Individuals with increased red blood cell (RBC) turnover (sickle-cell anemia, spherocytosis, thalassemia) are more susceptible to transient aplastic crisis (TAC).
-In immunocompromised individuals, pure red cell aplasia may lead to transfusion-dependent anemia.
+In immunocompromised individuals, pure red cell aplasia (PRCA) may lead to transfusion-dependent anemia.
 In immunocompetent individuals, arthritis and arthralgias are common complications of parvovirus B19 infection.

 - Systems affected: hematologic/lymphatic/immunologic, musculoskeletal, skin/exocrine, central nervous system, cardiac, renal, hepatobiliary